awsdocs/amazon-emr-management-guide/doc_source/emr-iam-role-for-ec2.md

 ### Reading and Writing Data to Amazon S3 Using EMRFS<a name="emr-ec2-role-EMRFS"></a>

-When an application running on an Amazon EMR cluster references data using the `s3://mydata` format, Amazon EMR uses EMRFS to make the request\.
-Clusters typically read and write data to Amazon S3 in this way, and EMRFS uses the permissions attached to the service role for cluster EC2 instances by default\.
-When you have multiple cluster users and multiple data stores, you may want users to have different permissions to EMRFS data in Amazon S3\.
-To do this, you can you can use IAM roles for EMRFS\.
-This allows EMRFS to assume different roles with different permissions policies based on the user or group making the request or the location of EMRFS data in Amazon S3\.
+When an application running on an Amazon EMR cluster references data using the `s3://mydata` format, Amazon EMR uses the EC2 instance profile to make the request\.
+Clusters typically read and write data to Amazon S3 in this way, and Amazon EMR uses the permissions attached to the service role for cluster EC2 instances by default\.
 For more information, see [Configure IAM Roles for EMRFS Requests to Amazon S3](emr-emrfs-iam-roles.md)\.

 Because IAM roles for EMRFS will fall back to the permissions attached to the service role for cluster EC2 instances, as a best practice, we recommend that you use IAM roles for EMRFS, and limit the EMRFS and Amazon S3 permissions attached to the service role for cluster EC2 instances\.